saracarsanaro/genome-analysis/file_formats.md

 <img src="/files/SAM.png" width="450" height="330">
 ![SAM image](/files/SAM.png)
 ### CIGAR String
+_variations between sequence and reference genome in SAM files are encoded using CIGAR strings_

+A CIGAR string is used to encode variations between a sequence and a reference genome.
+The symbols used are: M = alignment match, I = insertion to the reference, and D = deletion from the reference.

 ### BAM
 _the binary equivalent of a SAM file_

+BAM files are compressed SAM files.
+They are most useful when sorted, as this allows for quick retrieval or display.
+A BAM file must be indexed (.bai) to be visualized.

 ### BED
 _designed to store information on genomic intervals_